V-Cent/TTE/docs/tech/tov.md

 - If your character is in the air, you are only able to use air-enabled artes when doing the cancel.
 - Just like the Taunt Cancel, your momentum will persist depending on your previous action, as you can see [here](https://www.twitch.tv/sailorvick/clip/HonestBetterSaladSMOrc).

-### Manual/Free-run Cancel (FRC)
+### Manual Cancel

-*:{'media' : 'media/tov/manualCancel.mp4', 'forcedvideo' : true} Manual/Free-run cancel is a basic battle technique where you can cancel the recovery frames of attacks.
+*:{'media' : 'media/tov/manualCancel.mp4', 'forcedvideo' : true} Also called Free-Run Cancel (FRC), Manual Cancel is a basic battle technique where you can cancel the recovery frames of attacks.
 This technique can be used in all characters in the PS3 version (while in manual mode), while in the vanilla only Repede can use it with a skill.*

-For the Repede skill, it enables the user to use Manual/Free-run cancel in any direction (360 degrees) and also use it in semi-auto mode.
+For the Repede skill, it enables the user to use Manual Cancel in any direction (360 degrees) and also use it in semi-auto mode.

-#### Manual/Free-run Cancel Basics
+#### Manual Cancel Basics

 After an arte you can free run to the direction of the arte to start a free-run as soon as you can cancel the arte.
 This is useful to avoid punish for attacks that are negative on hit, such as Azure Edge.

 You can then cancel the free-run into a guard/magic guard to quickly go back to neutral and be able to do another arte or normal as fast as possible.

-Below are variations of the FRC that can be useful in different scenarios.
+Below are variations of the MC that can be useful in different scenarios.
 Keep in mind that if you guard while moving it takes 24 frames for your character to go back to neutral.
 Magic guard only takes 14 frames to recover when moving.
 Both take 14 frames to recover when standing still (or below a certain x velocity).

-#### Empty FRC
+#### Empty MC

 Quickly tap Free-run then completely stop, your character will reach the neutral state on its own.
 This is slower than a normal Manual Cancel but does not require you to press guard.

-#### :{'media' : 'media/tov/mgfrc.mp4'} Magic Guard FRC
+#### :{'media' : 'media/tov/mgfrc.mp4'} Magic Guard MC

 Quickly press Free-run and do a reverse fireball motion (forward → forward-down → down) for the magic guard to come out.
 You can also go straight from forward to down if possible (strict input).
 After that release guard and wait for the neutral state

-#### Corner FRC
+#### Corner MC

 Quickly press Free-run slightly towards the arena perimeter or towards a big enemy.
 Your character should not have any horizontal movement if successful.
 After that guard and wait for the neutral state.

 Sometimes, there is a frame advantage on delaying the guard slightly in order to come closer to the enemy, consequently making you horizontal momentum 0 and making your guard recover faster.
 The slowest setup is quickly tapping free-run as soon as you can cancel the current arte.
-This will result in a cancel of ~22 frames, slightly faster than the normal FRC.
+This will result in a cancel of ~22 frames, slightly faster than the normal MC.

-#### Guard Cancel FRC
+#### Guard Cancel MC

 Skills needed: Guard artes, Ability Plus.

-Do the normal FRC inputs but, as soon as you start the guard animation, input a base arte.
+Do the normal MC inputs but, as soon as you start the guard animation, input a base arte.
 The base arte will cancel the guard.
 This will not reset your arte progression, it will just cancel out of guard faster, thus its uses are limited.

-#### :{'todo' : true} FRC Frame data
+#### :{'todo' : true} MC Frame data

-Heres some frame data about the manual/free-run cancel and its variations (keep in mind that a magic guard is about 10 frames faster than a normal guard):
+Heres some frame data about Manual Cancel and its variations (keep in mind that a magic guard is about 10 frames faster than a normal guard):

 From slowest to fastest (FR = Free run animation), considering perfect inputs:

-- Empty FRC: 25+ frames until next action.
+- Empty MC: 25+ frames until next action.
 (25+)
-- FRC: 1(FR) + 24 frames until next action.
+- MC: 1(FR) + 24 frames until next action.
 (25)
-- Magic Guard FRC = 2(FR) + 14 frames until next action.
+- Magic Guard MC = 2(FR) + 14 frames until next action.
 (16)
-- Corner FRC = 1(FR) + 14 frames until next action.
+- Corner MC = 1(FR) + 14 frames until next action.
 (15)
 - Guard Cancel = 1(FR) + 6 frames until base arte starts.
 (7)

 ### Boss Behavior Manipulation